dracodoc/namebrowser/README.md

 # namebrowser
 RStudio Addin that scan all installed packages for names, search name to insert `library(pkg)` or `pkg::` prefix

+## Motivation
+There are thousands of R packages, sometimes I knew a method or a dataset I want to use but not sure which package it is in, especially when there are several possible candidates.
+You also need to know the package name before you can search help on that method.
+R provided `??` search options but that is a full text search, slower than I expected, too many false positives.

+RStudio can provide auto completion and help when you input even a partial name, but it also need to know the package first unless it was already loaded and attached.
+An ideal solution will be a global search mode in RStudio:

+  - User input some name, press a keyboard shortcut, RStudio search all packages for that name, provide suggestions.
+  - User select the package and name wanted, then either load the package by `library(pkg)` or insert the `pkg::` prefix.

+I submitted the [feature request](https://support.rstudio.com/hc/en-us/community/posts/212206388-automatically-load-packages-like-the-auto-import-in-IntelliJ-IDEA) to RStudio.
+Then felt this could be good excercise for me to learn about RStudio Addin, I tried to implement it by myself.
+Because of the Addin UI is limited, this is not as optimal as the RStudio builtin auto complete.
+I think it could be a proof of concept to test the idea or gather feedback.

+When I had a working prototype, I found having a name table of all packages could provide another way to explore packages.
+For example, you can search and filter by package name, function, dataset or even symbol name (it's difficult to search symbol in usual way).
+You can have a quick look at what a package provides (it could be quicker than flipping though vignettes), insert the `pkg::`prefix with a name to source editor, then press F1 to look at the help page.

 ## Installation and Usage

 - Install RStudio newest release version.
 - Run following lines in RStudio console:

         install.packages("devtools")
+        the CRAN version DT is not compatible with current code devtools::install_github('rstudio/DT') #
         devtools::install_github("dracodoc/namebrowser")

 You can assign keyboard shortcut to functions: